-Access is free and you don't need to register.
+Access is free and there is no need to register.

-For information about other ways to access mines spatial data, see our guide to mining and resources maps and spatial data.
+For information about other ways to access mines spatial data, read our guide to mining and resources maps and spatial data.

 For a quick overview of GeoResGlobe, watch our introductory video.

 - Access to permit, geoscience and native title spatial data.